 Note: Once you get past this size, there stops being even numbers in US sizing.
 Don’t bother looking for size 16 or 14, for example, because they don’t exist!

 US Size 17 and Bigger

-Be warned though, they’re quite hard to manage and might feel very awkward at first, but with practice, it will become easier.
-Best to get plastic or light wood, they’re less cumbersome.
+Be warned, though, they’re quite hard to manage and might feel very awkward at first, but it becomes easier with practice.
+Best to get plastic or light wood.
+They’re less cumbersome.

 Your Questions Answered